 It is important to understand child custody laws to know what rights parents have in regard to their children.
 There are two parts to the custody of children: legal custody and physical custody.

-In Utah, as in most other states as aforementioned, child custody is divided into two parts: legal custody and physical custody.
-Legal custody refers to the right to make important decisions about the child’s upbringing, such as decisions related to education, healthcare, and religious affiliation.
+In Utah, child custody is divided into two parts: legal custody and physical custody.
+Legal custody refers to the right to make important decisions about the child’s upbringing, such as education, healthcare, and religious affiliation.
 Physical custody, on the other hand, refers to the right to have the child physically present with the parent.

 Utah law presumes that joint legal custody is in the best interests of a child, and courts generally strive to award joint legal custody to both parents whenever possible.

-If a parent has full physical custody over a child, they are solely responsible for, and have the right to, make decisions about where the child should live.
+If a parent has full legal custody over a child, they are solely responsible for and have the right to make important decisions about the child, such as where the child should live.

-There are many different ways that parents can share custody over their children.
+As mentioned earlier, parents can share legal and physical custody.
+There are many different ways that parents can share custody of their children.

 It is important to note that custody arrangements can be modified by the court if circumstances change, so it is important for parents to stay informed about their rights and responsibilities under Utah’s child custody laws.